-Attachment D: PHA Process
+Attachment D: PHA Processing Steps

-The following steps outline the steps of the TPV set-aside process that are the responsibility of the PHA.
+The following steps outline the steps of the TPV set-aside process that are the responsibility of the PHA once the PHA has informed the local HUD PIH Field Office Director that it agrees to administer enhanced vouchers or enter into a PBV contract.

-□ Step 1: PHA receives a copy of the owner's request and all other supporting documentation from the PH Field Office Director.
+☐ Step 1: PHA receives a copy of the owner's request and all other supporting documentation from the PIH Field Office Director.

-□ Step 2: Does the PHA's administrative plan allow for the provision of HCV assistance to these low-income families?
+☐ Step 2: Does the PHA's administrative plan allow for the provision of HCV assistance to these low-income families?

-\Box Yes.
+$\square$ Yes.

-\Box No, the PHA must amend its administrative plan to administer the enhanced vouchers or PBV assistance.
+□ No, the PHA must amend its administrative plan to administer the enhanced vouchers or PBV assistance.
 This administrative plan requirement is consistent with 24 CFR 982.201(b)(1)(iii).
 HUD will consider waivers of this regulation to allow provision of assistance to these families without an amendment to the administrative plan only when such waiver is warranted due to the timing of the conversion.

-□ Step 3: Determine HCV eligibility of all at-risk households identified by the owner.
+$\square$ Step 3: Determine HCV eligibility of all at-risk households identified by the owner.

 - The PHA will only make assistance available to households that have been determined eligible under HCV program admissions rules. - When determining income eligibility, the PHA uses the applicable low-income limits (not the very low-income limits).
 The PHA follows standard HCV program rules in calculating household income for purposes of determining income eligibility. - The PHA does not re-determine whether the household meets the rent burden threshold for at-risk families (the rent burden threshold for at-risk families is described in Attachment B of this notice).
-The PHA may rely on the owner's determination.
+The PHA may rely on the owner's determination. - To reduce processing time, the PHA may use the owner's most recent family income examination (form HUD-50059) if the effective date of the income verification is no more than 12 months old and the PHA